WOAH (ex OIE) HPAI free status for Belgium regained on the 3rd of April 2025 and approved and published by the WOAH on 23th of May 2025.

 Official surveillance programmes in poultry

-- A serological screening: with the aim of determining the prevalence of avian influenza viruses of subtypes H5 and H7 in poultry on farms.
-Blood samples are taken on poultry farms with more than 200 poultry birds (excluding broiler farms) once a year.
-A second sampling is carried out during the year on farms located in sensitive nature areas, free range farms and all turkey, goose and duck farms.
+- A serological screening: with the aim of determining the prevalence of avian influenza viruses in poultry on farms.
+Blood samples are taken on poultry farms with more than 100 poultry of the species ducks, geese, partridges and pheasants.

 - A passive monitoring: in which all cases of abnormal disease or mortality in poultry and all cases of a significant drop in egg laying, or sharply reduced feed and water intake, are examined by the farm veterinarian.
 If the veterinarian cannot rule out the possibility of infection with the avian influenza virus, no therapeutic treatment may be initiated before samples or carcasses have been submitted to an approved laboratory for autopsy and additional examination.